DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 # Dogcraft-Shops

-A chest-based shop plugin for Paper 1.21+.
-Place a chest, hold an item, run a command, and your shop is live.
+A container-based shop plugin for Paper 1.21+.
+Place a **chest or barrel**, hold an item, run a command, and your shop is live.
 Players right-click to buy with a clickable confirmation prompt.
 All money movement is handled through DogcraftEconomy.

 ## Requirements